Variable Life Insurance Explained: Investment Risks and Returns

 Combined fees can reduce annual returns by 2-3% or more compared to investing directly in mutual funds.
 A $10,000 annual premium with 2.5% in total fees costs $250 yearly, potentially reducing long-term accumulation by tens of thousands of dollars.

-Premium Load 3-11% of premium Reduces initial investment
+Premium Load Varies, declining over time Reduces initial investment

 COI Charges Varies by age/health Increases with age